izudada/devpost_blog_api/README.md

+#   Project Description

+A blog API for [Devpost](https://devpost.com) hackathon built with Django Rest Framework

-#   What's on your hackathon wish list?
+##  What's on your hackathon wish list?

-The hackathon managers at Devpost are trying something new!
+The hackathon managers at [Devpost](https://devpost.com) are trying something new!
 We’re looking to you for ideas, designs, and resources that will help hackers in future hackathons.
 What do you think would make participating in a hackathon easier and more fun?

 ##  WHAT TO DO